TheTomcat/DM-Driver/README.md

 Sessions have a fixed url (e.g., /loading?session=1) and fix an image and a message.
 This is what OBS points to, so I can change the image/message that is linked to the session and, on reload, OBS will show a different screen without updating the URL.

+## Usage
+Clone the repository then run the development server.
+I use
+    > flask run --host=0.0.0.0

+Please don't use this outside of a local network that you trust.

 ## Features
 ![Loading screen](images/loading.png)
 Loading screen, with animated background and digital-RPG-style messages.
 The backdrop is the same, without the loading spinner and the message of the day